cgnorthcutt/cgnorthcutt.github.io/README.md

 * **Self**
 {:start="10"}
-    10. To know yourself, you must embrace failure and seek discomfort.
+    10. To know yourself, embrace failure and seek discomfort.
-    11. Exploit your strengths, but spend your time on your weaknesses.
+    11. Exploit your strengths.
+Spend your time on your weaknesses.

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).